vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ## Signed message data sources [WIP]
 Signed message data sources are a source of off-chain data.
 They introduce a Vega transaction that represents a data result that is validated by ensuring the signed message is provided by the Vega or Ethereum public key provided in the market’s proposal.

-If data already exists in Open Oracle form on Ethereum, and already has a signature, use that.
-For data that doesn't exist in Open Oracle, create and use a signed JSON message.

-!!!
-Add a caveat that all data sources should be verified.
+A signed message data source specification must include:
+* Public keys that can sign and submit values for this oracle, as well as the key algorithm to be used, if required
+* Type of data to be supplied in the transaction, and filters for the data

+Vega supports two signed message data sources:
+* Open Oracle data source
+* JSON messages

 !!!!
 Specification - needs more information about that.
 The difference between the proposal specifications and then the data that gets fed in at the right time.

-A signed message data source specification must include:
-* Public keys that can sign and submit values for this oracle, as well as the key algorithm to be used, if required
-* Type of data to be supplied in the transaction, and filters for the data
+For a market proposer looking to choose which signed message data source is best for their market, it's recommended use data that's already in Open Oracle format, with a signature, if it exists.
+If the relevant market/asset data doesn't exist in Open Oracle, then create and use a signed JSON message.

+### Data source guidance
+Whether it's when voting for a market, or when choosing a market to trade on, it's important to verify the data source specification for the market.
+Voters and traders should verify that you trust the public key signing the data, as well as the data filters being used.

+Those proposing a market/providing data should verify that the data source they're using is reliable and will provide accurate information for network participants.

 ### Open Oracle data
 Signed ABI encoded data sources, such as Open Oracle, are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
 As Open Oracle reports include signatures, the data can still be verified against its source.